 The Earth’s lithosphere, which includes the crust and upper mantle, is made up of a series of pieces, or tectonic plates, that move slowly over time.

 A divergent boundary occurs when two tectonic plates move away from each other.
 Along these boundaries, earthquakes are common and magma (molten rock) rises from the Earth’s mantle to the surface, solidifying to create new oceanic crust.
-The Mid-Atlantic Ridge and Pacific Ring of Fire are two examples of divergent plate boundaries.
+The Mid-Atlantic Ridge is an example of divergent plate boundaries.

 At convergent plate boundaries, oceanic crust is often forced down into the mantle where it begins to melt.
 Magma rises into and through the other plate, solidifying into granite, the rock that makes up the continents.
 Thus, at convergent boundaries, continental crust is created and oceanic crust is destroyed.